The object that initiates communication between a WatchKit extension and its companion iOS app.

 To support the pairing of multiple watches to the same iPhone, the session delegate of both your apps must implement the activation APIs.
 Implementing the

-session(_: method lets the session know that your app supports asynchronously activation.
+session(_: method lets the session know that your app supports asynchronous activation.
 Implementing the

 session methods in the session delegate of your iOS app is required to manage transitions between different Apple Watches.